ohmstance/MMLS-Attendance-Scraper/README.md

 ### Addendum
 https://github.com/ToraNova/sleep-in
-It appears I am not the first.
 ToraNova created an aptly named 'sleep-in' back in the end of 2018 probably as an assignment.
 Well, until now, this vulnerability still isn't fixed.
-His' is written in Java and differs to mine in that the software bruteforces sign-ins through attendance links in range of timetable_id.
-However, it's slow as it's singlethreaded.
+That was written in Java and differs to this in that the program bruteforces sign-ins through attendance links in range of timetable_id.
+However, it's slow as it is not concurrent.